mlpack/mlpack/doc/user/install.md

 `mlpack_test -h`.

-***Warning:*** on Linux systems, older versions of OpenBLAS (0.3.26 and older) can over-use the number of cores on your system, causing slow execution of mlpack programs, especially mlpack's test suite.
-To prevent this, set `OMP_NUM_THREADS` to half the number of cores on your system; so, for a system with 8 cores, run
+***Warning:*** on Linux systems, older versions of OpenBLAS (0.3.26 and older) compiled to use pthreads can over-use the number of cores on your system, causing slow execution of mlpack programs, especially mlpack's test suite.
+OpenBLAS versions compiled with OpenMP do not suffer from this issue.
+To work around this problem, set `OMP_NUM_THREADS` to half the number of cores on your system; so, for a system with 8 cores, run

 ```sh
 OMP_NUM_THREADS=4 bin/mlpack_test